 New puppy owners should also be prepared to do some additional training at home.
 This can be simple things like teaching the dog to sit or lie down.
 It’s important to be consistent with the training so that the puppy knows what is expected of it.

 Tips For Puppy Owners

 Puppies are cute.
 Whether they’re one month or five years old, you can’t help but want to take them home and love them for the rest of their lives.
 However, owning a puppy isn’t as easy as it looks.

 - First, you have to make sure that you and your family (especially children) are prepared to take on the responsibility of a pet.
 For example, if you’re going to be gone for a large part of the day, you might want to wait until your children are old enough to care for a puppy by themselves.

 - Once you’re sure that everyone’s ready, it’s time to pick out your new furry family member.
 If you can, visit the breeder or pet store and play with all of the puppies.
 This way you can find out which one has the personality that best suits your family.

 - Another thing to keep in mind when deciding on a puppy is what kind of food it eats.
+As they cant eat just human food.
 The breeder should have been feeding the puppies, so it’s likely they’ll still be used to eating whatever that food was–especially if it’s a high quality brand.

-- Don’t forget to make a vet appointment for your new puppy, too!
+- Don’t forget to make a vet appointment and an animal behaviorist appointment for your new puppy, too!
 It’s a lot easier to keep them healthy when they’re young.